beam4/alembic-kit/index.md

 If you don't have a github.com account, create one. (presume use github.com to store the Code, other service are the same with gitlab.com or gitbucket.com).

-##### 2. Folk the repositry
+##### 2. Folk the repository

-Folk the repositry to get a new copy of repositry to create the website.
+Folk the repositry to get a new copy of repository to create the website.

 ##### 3. Sign in your netlify.com account